 The moon casts a dim white that moves angelic on your bedroom walls and floor.
 Your eyes are bright in the darkness.
 Your thoughts are even brighter.
 You squint at the lock-screen on your phone.
 It’s 2am and your deepest thoughts have come to wake you.
 What is it that you fear at 2am when you are alone and left to ponder?
 I’m not talking about suspicious creaks and the formless shadows that are turning into a horror-movie monster or the intruder from the front page of the newspaper.
-I’m talking about the creeping shadows of failures and distant desires that drift haunting in the black maze of suppressed fears.
+I’m talking about the creeping shadows of failure and desires that drift in the maze of fear.

 Fear and failure are two deeply intertwined words with each having an influence on the other.
 They have the potential to trap each other in a continuous loop.
 Failure leads you to become fearful and being fearful may consequently lead to failure.

 The concept of failure is largely explored in the book The Easter Parade by Richard Yates.
 It delves into the real-life horror of the everyday tragedy.
 These are tragedies which are simple and seemingly benign in scale and overt recognition.
 In its simplicity, the unfortunate becomes removed from the notion of being ‘other’ and the ambiguous ‘happy ever after’ ending gets a darker remake.